EMPAT94/empat94.github.io/_gs/Chapter 28 - A Hero's Welcome (1).md

 "How did you come to these conclusions?"
 (Divin, with the rest listening in rapt attention)

-"Hmm, this whole setup feels like a video game to me.
+"Hmm, this whole setup feels like an RPG video game campaign to me.
 And games end when you defeat the final boss.
 As for our time spent here, I think we aren't actually here physically.
 Simply because the Simulation itself is virtual.
 We are something like game characters or avatars, just based on our exact physical appearances.
-That is what I think, in theory."
+That is a guess though."
 (Me)

 'At least I hope so.
 We could just as well be copies of our original consciousness to be discarded after the test is finished.'